 Let's look more closely at the methods:

 Four colonies of honeybees, Apis mellifera L, were selected in the apiary of the Zoology Department, Panjab University, Chandigarh.

+Four colonies?!
+That's it?
 That's all we need to see to know this study isn't worth the paper it's printed on.
 A sample size of four- two of which were controls- is woefully inadequate to overcome the random ups and downs that normally occur among colonies in any apiary.
 And the p value from the abstract?
 The paper doesn't explain how they arrived at it, or even what test they used.
 It's just a regurgitated number with no context.

 In other words, there is still no link between cell phones and bee declines.

 Do CNN's science reporters have any understanding of statistical power?
 Or are they too busy texting to learn?

 Source: Sharma & Kumar (2010) Changes in honeybee behaviour and biology under the influence of cellphone radiations.
 Current Science 98: 1376-1378.

 yeah i was more or less spitting when i saw that on CNN this morning. poor replication, poor experimental design (15 minute continuous bursts in close proximity to the hive!!??), big news.